triole/daiquiri-username-sanitizer/readme.md

 ## How to install?

 1. Copy the js file into your daiquiri app.

     Make sure the folder structure is correct to be able to use it later on.
-It has to go to your app folder into `static/core/js/`
+It has to go into your app folder to `static/core/js/username_sanitizer.js`

-    Using docker you could do something like

-    ```shell
-    docker cp username_sanitizer.js  dqdocker:/home/dq/app/static/core/js/
-    ```

-2. Load the copied javascript into your html form.
+1. Load the copied Javascript into the page that displays the sighnup form.

-    For example by adding the following to your footer `app/templates/core/base_footer.html`.
+    For example by adding the snippet below to even this page.
+If you don't have a signup page template you could also put it into your footer `app/templates/core/base_footer.html`.

     ```html
     <script src="/static/core/js/username_sanitizer.js"></script>
     ```

-3. Finally run collect static
+1. Finally run collect static

     ```shell
     python3 manage.py collectstatic